nodejs21/fyp2018/README.md

 after cloning the repo
 run `npm i`
 then do `ng serve`
-then opne `localhost:4200` in chrome
+then open `localhost:4200` in chrome